 Q: How is it possible to know if a person has assisted more than six (6) voters?

-A: The poll workers can only ensure that a person does not assist any more than six (6) voters at that individual polling site through maintaining a list of the names and addresses of all persons assisting voters as required by law.
-After the election, the county election commission would compare the List of Persons Assisting Voters from all the polling locations.
-If it is believed that a person may have assisted more than six (6) voters, they would submit that information and any evidence to the Prosecuting Attorney [A.C.A. § 7-5-310(b)(4)(B)].
+A: A person may assist no more than six voters in an election.
+The poll workers can only ensure that a person does not assist any more than six (6) voters at that individual polling site through maintaining a list of the names and addresses of all persons assisting voters as required by law.
+After the election, the county election commission can review the List of Persons Assisting Voters from all the polling locations.
+If it is believed that a person may have assisted more than six (6) voters, the commission can submit that information and any evidence to the Prosecuting Attorney [A.C.A. § 7-5-310(b)(4)(B)].
 Any violation is a Class A misdemeanor offense punishable by fine or confinement.
 [A.C.A. § 7-1-103(a)(20)(C)]

 Q: How long may a voter remain in the polling location after voting?